Accessible Client Service Plan

 When it comes to providing accessible client service, we will always try our best and will certainly learn from any mistakes.
 This is why we encourage and appreciate hearing about how we are doing – both good and bad.

-Feedback may be provided in person, by telephone, in writing, or by delivering an electronic text by email or online, on disk or otherwise.
+Feedback may be provided in person, by telephone, in writing, or by delivering an electronic text by email, online, USB drive or otherwise.
 The Client Feedback Form may be used to provide such feedback, but is not mandatory.

 680 Waterloo Street